irnscvngr/AusbildungMining/devdiary.md

 ### Structure of custom API endpoint

+>**Remember!** The service account running the API endpoint needs to be granted write-priviliges on the respective database-table for everything to work!

 A manual statement currently looks like this:<br>
 ``INSERT INTO "SchemaName".tableName (columnName) VALUES (:variableName)``

-That means a custom API endpoint should receive the following parameters:
+A custom API endpoint should receive the following parameters:

 - Schema name
 - Table name